karl/monket.net/contents/blog/articles/qunit-adapter-1-0-2/index.md

 title: QUnit Adapter 1.0.2
 author: karl
 date: Sun, 30 Aug 2009 20:14:51 GMT
-template: article.jade
+template: article.pug
 ---

 A new version of the [JS Test Driver QUnit Adapter](http://code.google.com/p/js-test-driver/wiki/QUnitAdapter) is available.

 Version 1.0.2 fixes a small bug where a module lifecycle object without Setup or Teardown methods would cause a test to error.
 For example: